glfw/gleq/README.md

 ```

 Once a GLFW window is created, you can track it with `gleqTrackWindow`.
 This
 replaces all callback on that window.
+You should not set any callbacks on
+a tracked window.

 ```c
 gleqTrackWindow(window);